Menu

 The 6 domains focus on the comprehension aspect of reading and not the mechanics: decoding, fluency, prosody etc. As such, VIPERS is not a reading scheme but rather a method of ensuring that teachers ask, and students are familiar with, a range of questions.

-We use Accelerated Reader in school, to assess and monitor our pupils' reading progress.
-This programme is a computer-based assessment platform, which will test children's comprehension and highlight areas of strength and potential development points.
-From the detailed analysis provided, teachers are given in-depth assessments, allowing for targeted intervention in a timely manner.
+We use reading assessments in school, to assess and monitor our pupils' reading progress.
+These assessments test children's comprehension and highlight areas of strength and potential development points.
+From the detailed analysis teachers carry-out, we then plan and deliver targeted intervention in a timely manner.
 This has proved incredibly successful for our pupils, with all of our current KS2 cohort experiencing rapid, accelerated progress in their reading ability.

 Spelling